Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 🩹

-To be used if the parcel has arrived damaged.
+To be used if the package arrived damaged.

 📦